Gala 2019: Rock n’ Roll Rebellion Ball

 Friday, April 26th, 2019

 Rock out in an exhilarating evening celebrating the ferocity and determination of the third oldest LGBT theatre in the country!
-This high-energy party will include decadent dining, sizzling auction items, and rockin’ games, featuring and an electrifying performance by The Lizards (Justin Huertas & Kiki deLohr of Diversionary’s acclaimed musical Lizard Boy)!
+This high-energy party will include decadent dining and sizzling auction items, featuring and an electrifying performance by The Lizards (Justin Huertas & Kiki deLohr of Diversionary’s acclaimed musical Lizard Boy)!

 Rock n’ Roll